GabrielMajeri/gomoku/README.md

 This project was written for the Object Oriented Programming course at the Faculty of Mathematics and Computer Science, University of Bucharest.

-The objective was to implement an interface and a simple AI for this game in C++.
+The objective was to implement a GUI with support for the Swap and Swap2 game rules in C++, using object-oriented programming.

 ## License